 The Group has no concentrations on credit risk.
 Cash transactions are limited to high credit quality institutions.
-The Group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of cash and cash equivalents (excluding cash on hand), term deposits, restricted cash, trade and other receivable, amounts due from related parties, amounts due from customers for contract works and available-for-sale financial assets shown in the consolidated balance sheet.
+The Group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of cash and bank balances, trade and other receivable, amounts due from related parties and contract assets shown in the consolidated balance sheet.